 Towards the end of 2019, I had been doing very small shoots through word-of-mouth recommendations.
-One of these shoots in particular will always be very special to me— it was the first week of December when I met up with my sister and her boyfriend for a Christmas card photo.
+One of these shoots in particular will always be very special to me— it was a cold but very happy afternoon when I met up with my sister and her boyfriend for a Christmas card photo.
 What my sister did not know is that my now brother-in-law was planning on proposing to her during this shoot.
 Spoiler alert, she said yes.

 Wanting to make this day extra special, I put considerable time into learning how to pose couples so I could turn this quick 5-minute Christmas card shoot into a full blown engagement session.
-The shoot was going great, he proposed, I cried too hard to get a good picture of it, we re-created it, and then we took many more photos with the fancy new piece of jewelry she was sporting on her left hand.
+The shoot was going great, he proposed, I cried too hard to get a good picture of it, we re-created it, and then we took many more photos with the fancy new diamond she was sporting on her left hand.
 I had so so so many photos I loved and wanted to share, but nowhere to really put them.
 It was after this shoot that I created the Instagram account @jennifer.fortier.photos that I still use today.
 Over the next few weeks I started promoting photoshoots on this account and just about everyone I knew to model for me, I truly loved it so much and always wanted to be shooting.
 Within a few months people started following me and inquiring about various kinds of shoots — family, maternity, couples, you name it.
 I said yes to every opportunity and less than a year later I was quitting my job to do this full time.

 Crazy, I know.